 Christo Rei, or Christ the King, is not really in Lisbon alone, but in Almada, a city on the other side of the Tagus River.

 The monument was built in the 1950s in thanksgiving for avoiding the horrors of the Second World War.
-The inspiration for Christo Rei was
+The inspiration for Christo Rei was of course the Brazilian Christ the Redeemer.
+Both monuments are really very similar to each other.

 In addition to the fact that Christo Rei is a tourist attraction and viewpoint, this huge statue is also a place of worship.
 Pilgrims from Portugal, and in particular from nearby Setubal, come here to pay tribute to Jesus.